 Sylvester is a somewhat small city located in the state of Georgia.
 With a population of 6,049 people and two constituent neighborhoods, Sylvester is the 127th largest community in Georgia.

-Unlike some cities, Sylvester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sylvester are a mix of both white- and blue-collar jobs.
+Sylvester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sylvester is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sylvester who work in sales jobs (12.54%), food service (10.20%), and office and administrative support (9.39%).
+There are especially a lot of people living in Sylvester who work in sales jobs (13.09%), office and administrative support (10.03%), and teaching (9.90%).

 Also of interest is that Sylvester has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Sylvester in 2010 was $16,647, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $66,588 for a family of four.
+The per capita income in Sylvester in 2010 was $16,625, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $66,500 for a family of four.
 However, Sylvester contains both very wealthy and poor people as well.

 Sylvester is an extremely ethnically-diverse city.
 The people who call Sylvester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sylvester residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sylvester include Irish, German, Scots-Irish, and African.
+Important ancestries of people in Sylvester include Irish, German, African, and Scots-Irish.

 The most common language spoken in Sylvester is English.
 Other important languages spoken here include Spanish and Russian.